MIAPPE/ISA-Tab-for-plant-phenotyping/README.md

 ### Phenotyping

 Including the Phenotyping protocol is mandatory.
-The Phenotyping protocol points to the file holding all trait (MIAPPE observed variable) definitions.
 The Phenotyping protocol connects a Sample node to an Assay, optionally through an Extract.
 Note that each assay should be about **a single observation unit type**.